woltapp/wolt_modal_sheet/README.md

 ### Modal Types

-#### Alert
+#### Alert Dialog
 - Used for critical information that requires immediate attention.
 - Must be dismissed by user interaction to ensure the alert is acknowledged.

 #### Dialog
 - Used for single user actions or to convey information related to changes in state (success, errors).
 - Provides clear actions for users to acknowledge or dismiss the dialog.
-- We recommend to use dialogs in small,medium and large windows sizes.
+- We recommend to use dialogs in small, medium and large windows sizes.

 #### Side Sheet
 - Used to focus users' attention on a specific task while keeping the context visible.
-- We recommend to use side sheets in small,medium and large windows sizes.
+- We recommend to use side sheets in small, medium and large windows sizes.

 #### Bottom Sheet
 - Provides additional options or actions without leaving the current context.
-- In xsmall windows use bottom sheets, instead of side-sheets or dialogs.
 - We recommend to use bottom sheets only in xsmall window size.
+The side sheet and dialog content should be shown in a bottom sheet in xsmall window.

 ## Understanding the page elements